There are many reasons to do glute bridges but there are similar options too. Find out what alternatives could fit your training goals.

 For this next glute bridge alternative, you need a glute-ham raise bench.
 This is a lower back gym machine where you can secure your feet behind two pads and rest your hips on a rounded pad.

 Because of this rounded pad, you can also fold your knees.
-To do a glute-ham raise take the following steps:
+Take the following steps to do a glute-ham raise:

 - Adjust the settings on the bench for your body proportions.